bengott/meteor-avatar/README.md

 ```
   ***Note that Gravatar's default option requires a publicly accessible URL, so it won't work when your app is running on localhost and you're using either the included package default image or a custom defaultImageUrl that is a relative path.
 It will work fine once deployed though.***

-- To show one of Gravatar's options (e.g. "identicon"):
+- To show one of Gravatar's default options (e.g. "identicon"):
 ```javascript
 Avatar.options = {
   gravatarDefault: "identicon"